cuthbertLab/music21/music21/doc/html/_sources/moduleDuration.txt

 (0.333..., 'eighth', 0, 3, 2, 'eighth')
 (0.333..., 'eighth', 0, 3, 2, 'eighth')
 (0.1666..., '16th', 0, 3, 2, '16th')
-No problem if the division unit is larger then the source duration.
+There is no problem if the division unit is larger then the source duration, it just will not be totally filled.
 >>> pql(1.5, 4)
 (1.5, 'quarter', 1, None, None, None)

 .. function:: quarterLengthToClosestType(qLen)

 Returns a two-unit tuple consisting of 1.
 The type string ("quarter") that is smaller than or equal to the quarterLength of provided.
-2. Bollean, True or False, whether the conversion was exact.
+2. Boolean, True or False, whether the conversion was exact.

 >>> quarterLengthToClosestType(.5)
 ('eighth', True)